j2damax/adidas-challenge/README.md

 ## Components of Solution

- .
+    .Main
         ├── Repositary      # Model classes
-    ├── Scenes          # The main feature modules
-    ├── Core            # Core components that can be used across the application └── Utils		    # Helper or utility features to make dev life a bit more easy
+        ├── Scenes          # The main feature modules ├── Core            # Core components that can be used across the application └── Utils		    # Helper or utility features to make dev life a bit more easy

         .Scenes